SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 We can now run `npm start` to start a development server with hot reloading and `npm build` to have a minimized bundle for production.

 This is only a basic configuration of Webpack for a React project in Typescript.
-This article is already long so I didn't add other features, but you should definitely push it further by adding loaders, plugins and optimizing the configuration.
+This article is already long so I didn't add other features, but you should definitely push it further by adding other loaders, plugins and optimizing the configuration.

 _If you have any question or suggestion, please leave a comment below._